dmfay/massive-js/README.md

 Issues and especially pull requests are welcome!
 If you've found a bug, please include a minimal code sample I can use to hunt the problem down.

-To run the tests, first create an empty `massive` database:
+To run the tests, first create an empty `massive` database.
+The `postgres` superuser should have `trust` authentication enabled for local socket connections.

 ```
 createdb massive
 ```

-You can then run the tests:
+Run the tests with npm:

 ```
 npm test